NirantK/awesome-project-ideas/README.md

 ## Contents

-- [LLM Apps](#llm-apps) - Project ideas unlocked by use of Large Language Models, specially text to text -- note that a lot of the text to text ideas can also be buit a lot better with LLMs now!
+- [Hackathon Ideas](#hackathon-ideas) - Project ideas unlocked by use of Large Language Models, specially text to text -- note that a lot of the text to text ideas can also be buit a lot better with LLMs now!

 - [Text](#text) - With some topics about Natural language processing